 Graphic organizers are simple yet powerful tools that can help kids with dysgraphia, executive functioning issues, and other issues that can cause trouble with writing.
 A graphic organizer not only helps break an assignment into smaller steps.
 It also can help kids organize their thoughts in a very visual way.

 There are many different kinds of graphic organizers.
-The five downloadable ones here are commonly used in grade school, but they can help kids through high school.
+The four downloadable ones here are commonly used in grade school, but they can help kids through high school.
 Each one also comes with an example of what the graphic organizer looks like when it’s filled in.

 All you need to do to use these graphic organizers is print them out.
 (The designs are also simple enough that you can quickly draw them by hand.)
 These graphic organizers are also fillable.
 So if your child prefers to type, he can type directly on an organizer and then print it out.
 Choosing the right topic is another way you can encourage your child to write more.

 - Persuasion Map Graphic Organizer (Download)

 - Pro-Con T-Table Graphic Organizer (Download)

 - Sequence Chart Graphic Organizer (Download)

 This special edition of Growing Readers was created by Understood, a free online resource for parents of children with learning and attention issues.
 This article originally appeared on Understood.org.